bloominstituteoftechnology/LambdaMUD-Project/README.md

                 - Randomly combine them to come up with Room titles and descriptions "Ad Lib" style
             - All directions will be initialized to a negative integer to specify there is a wall to the North, East, West, and South
         - Generate Maze
-            - n_to, e_to, w_to, s_to will be changed to the ID of the neighboring room if the wall is taken down in the maze generation
+            - n, e, w, s will be changed to the ID of the neighboring room if the wall is taken down in the maze generation
         - Put Players At Start
 - POST /api/adv/move
     - Changing rooms